 This scholarship offers up to $7,500 in tuition reimbursement over three semesters and is limited to Sophomore and Junior accounting majors enrolled in the Quinlan School of Business who demonstrate financial need, who maintain a GPA of 3.0 or higher, and who have an interest in pursuing a career in public accounting.
 Preference will be given to students for whom English is their second language and/or are first generate in their family to attend college.

 These scholarships are awarded to students with previous debate or forensic experience who plan to participate in the inter-collegiate debate program at Loyola.
 Loyola sponsors a policy debate program that competes in NDT and CEDA.
 Scholarship amounts will vary.
 Prospective candidates must be admitted to Loyola by March 1.
 Please contact David Romanelli, Director of Debate, at: 773.508.3808.

-Scholarships for the Gannon Scholars Leadership Program are awarded to students who will advance the mission of the Gannon Center for Women and Leadership and who demonstrate outstanding leadership, scholarship, and service.
-The scholarships are renewable for three additional years based on successful participation in the program.
-Interested applicants are encouraged to read about the mission of the Gannon Center for Women and Leadership and learn more about our program here: http://luc.edu/gannon.
+Ten $8,000 scholarships are awarded annually to students who demonstrate outstanding leadership, scholarship, and service and who will advance the mission of the Gannon Center for Women and Leadership.
+The scholarship is renewable for three additional years based on successful participation in the Gannon Scholars Leadership Program.
+Interested applicants are encouraged to learn more about the program here: http://www.luc.edu/gannon/gslp.shtml.

 Martin J. Svaglic Humanities Scholarship